vijaykumarms1010/Quiz-Project/README.md

 # Quiz-Project
- Developed Quiz application using Django and SQLAlchemy, we need to register and login to take quiz, after login we need to add question.
+ Developed Quiz application using Django and SQLAlchemy.